Shard/rails-demo/README.md

 Another approach would be looking at the kinds of workloads that are being processed and investigating whether the postgres JIT should be enabled or disabled as it can have quite signifigant performance penalities if misconfigured.

-Beyond that further approachs can involve adopting tools like grafana or datadog which are able to blend timeseries metrics with data such as logs, performance profile, predefined events based on prior investigation to help track down performance problems that might not be down to 1 system alone playing up.
+Beyond that further approachs can involve adopting prometheus tools like grafana or datadog which are able to blend timeseries metrics with other ts-like data such as logs, performance profile, predefined events based on prior investigation to help track down performance problems that might not be down to 1 system alone playing up.